Package insert / prescribing information

-- 75 mg tablets: Pink colored, round, biconvex, film-coated tablets debossed with "CI" on one side and plain on other side.
+- 75 mg tablets: Pink-colored, biconvex, round-shaped film-coated tablets debossed with ‘379’ on one side and plain on the other side.

-Clopidogrel tablets USP are contraindicated in patients with hypersensitivity (e.g., anaphylaxis) to Clopidogrel or any component of the product [see Adverse Reactions (6.2)].
+Clopidogrel bisulfate is contraindicated in patients with hypersensitivity (e.g., anaphylaxis) to Clopidogrel or any component of the product [see Adverse Reactions (6.2)].

 Warnings and Precautions

-Diminished Antiplatelet Activity Due to Impaired CYP2C19 Function
+Diminished Antiplatelet Activity in Patients with Impaired CYP2C19 Function

 Clopidogrel is a prodrug.
 Inhibition of platelet aggregation by Clopidogrel is achieved through an active metabolite.
-The metabolism of Clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning] and by concomitant medications that interfere with CYP2C19.
+The metabolism of Clopidogrel to its active metabolite can be impaired by genetic variations in CYP2C19 [see Boxed Warning].

 General Risk of Bleeding

-Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7 to 10 days), so withholding a dose will not be useful in managing a bleeding event or the risk of bleeding associated with an invasive procedure.
+Thienopyridines inhibit platelet aggregation for the lifetime of the platelet (7 days to 10 days).
 Because the half-life of Clopidogrel's active metabolite is short, it may be possible to restore hemostasis by administering exogenous platelets; however, platelet transfusions within 4 hours of the loading dose or 2 hours of the maintenance dose may be less effective.

 Thrombotic Thrombocytopenic Purpura (TTP)

-TTP, sometimes fatal, has been reported following use of Clopidogrel bisulfate, sometimes after a short exposure (<2 weeks).
+TTP, sometimes fatal, has been reported following use of Clopidogrel, sometimes after a short exposure ( < 2 weeks).
 TTP is a serious condition that requires urgent treatment including plasmapheresis (plasma exchange).
 It is characterized by thrombocytopenia, microangiopathic hemolytic anemia (schistocytes [fragmented RBCs] seen on peripheral smear), neurological findings, renal dysfunction, and fever [see Adverse Reactions (6.2)].

 Cross-Reactivity among Thienopyridines